-Join an on-line workshop with peers and find a few other compatibable writers.
+Join a local or on-line workshop with peers and find a few other compatible writers.
 Although not all writers are necessarily good editors, all you need are two or three others who can help you with your manuscript to make a functioning workshop/editorial group/ focus group.
 You pay for their input on your manuscript by investing the same (or more) time critiquing theirs.
-The key is to make sure that such groups do not degenerate into either mutual adirmation societies or (equally common, unfortunately) become destructively critical.
-But the point is to have the benefit of another set of eyes catch things you cannot see yourself.
+The key is to make sure that such groups do not degenerate into either mutual admiration societies or (equally common, unfortunately) become destructively critical.
+But the point is to have the benefit of another set of eyes to catch things you cannot see yourself.

 There are some excellent self-help books on editing your own work.
 Try Self-editing For Fiction Writers, by Renni Browne; Write Great Fiction Revision And Self-Editing by James Scott Bell; The Fluid Text: A Theory of Revision and Editing for Book and Screen by John Bryant; Write It Right: The Ground Rules for Self-Editing Like the Pros by Dawn Josephson, and Lauren Hidden; Savvy Self-Editing: A Guide for Developing Your Own Editing Process by Tony Jaymes or my personal favorite, Thanks, But This Isn't For Us: A (Sort of) Compassionate Guide to Why Your Writing is Being Rejected by Jessica Page Morell.

-There are some free materials on SFeditor.ca that may be of some help.
+There are some free materials on SFeditor.ca that may be of help.
 Have a look around.